 Apply Here

-The Association for Diagnostics & Laboratory Medicine (ADLM) helps SYCL members in the U.S. and Canada* participate in the ADLM Annual Scientific Meeting & Clinical Lab Expo by awarding SYCL Travel Grants.
+The Association for Diagnostics & Laboratory Medicine (ADLM, formerly AACC) helps SYCL members in the U.S. and Canada participate in ADLM 2024 by awarding SYCL Travel Grants.
 This need-based grant provides $1,000 to SYCL members to cover the cost of attending the meeting and includes complimentary registration.
 Individuals with minimal or no funding made available by their institution or employer may apply for up to $2,000.
 A minimum of 15 Travel Grants will be awarded.

 Applicant Criteria